 Deaf culture.
 What is it?
 First, we have to look at the definition of culture in general -- patterns, traits, products, attitudes, and intellectual/artistic activity associated with a population.

 Based on this definition, the deaf community can be said to have its own unique culture.
 Deaf and hard of hearing people produce plays, books, artwork, magazines, and movies targeted at deaf and hard of hearing audiences.
-In addition, the deaf community engages in social and political activities exclusive to the deaf community.
+In addition, the deaf community engages in social and political activities exclusive to them.
 American deaf culture is a living, growing, changing thing as new activities are developed and the output of intellectual works increases.

 Deaf Cultural ArtsArt